• Skip to primary navigation

 Yes, diabetics can eat small amounts of sugar free applesauce.

-Can dogs have sugar free applesauce?
+Can dogs have this sugar free applesauce?

 Is this applesauce vegan?